Some of our information has moved to NT.GOV.AU

 - Shortlisting helps to reduce tender assessment timeframes and provides timely feedback to industry.
 However, shortlist needs to consider ‘value’ more broadly than simply ‘price’.

 - A new Procurement Direction prohibiting shortlisting based on price was issued in early 2017.

 - Currently, the information provided at the completion of a tender assessment is limited to the name of the successful tenderer and total price.
 Agencies are only required to provide tenderers more comprehensive debriefs when requested and the information provided relates to the assessment of their tender only.

 - Providing more detailed post-tender feedback will assist tenderers to understand tender decisions and will provide information to assist with future opportunities.

-- This initiative will be trialled by DTBI Procurement NT from September 2017.
+- This initiative is be trialled by DTBI Procurement NT from September 2017.

 All major procuring agencies to provide regular industry briefing sessions

 - Forward procurement planning, while providing opportunities for government to communicate it’s plans and intentions, can also limit government’s ability to remain responsive and can generate disappointment and frustration where ‘plans’ change.

 - To help balance this, the major procuring agencies will hold more frequent industry briefings to communicate short-to-medium term procurement plans and forecasts.
 Smaller agencies will hold briefings as required to ensure plans are effectively communicated.
 Opportunities for project-specific and category based briefings also exist.

 All agencies to publish agency forward procurement plans